 A look at 10 of the best soccer players in the world.

-Four times World Player of the Year, Messi is by some distance the best player on the planet over the last six years.
+Four times World Player of the Year, Messi has been considered by some distance the best player on the planet over the last six years.
 His ability to mesmerize defenders with a mix of skill and pace is unmatched and it often appears as though the ball is glued to his feet.
 The Barcelona star is versatile enough to play anywhere across the frontline, but his country Argentina have so far failed to find a way to get the maximum out of this extraordinary talent.
 Already one of the best soccer players of all time.

 Ronaldo may have less of an influence on games than Messi, but he is stronger and taller than the Argentine, and his goals-to-games ratio similar.
 Since joining Real Madrid from Manchester United in 2009, Ronaldo has been a revelation, making the world record outlay of US$131 look less outrageous with every hat-trick.
 His famous stepover is imitated in parks right across the world.

 Barcelona’s midfield metronome dictates the tempo of a match with his phenomenal pass completion rate.
 He works superbly with partner-in-crime Andres Iniesta, the pair undoubtedly responsible for enhancing Messi’s game further with the steady stream of passes with which they provide in the final third.
 Xavi is now into his 30s, and a chronic Achilles injury notwithstanding, has the potential to continue for several years yet.